3

 - I’ve been informed that the

---replymay not work/be needed on certain Linux installations. - It also assumes that you are logging in to the shell via your own account.
+may not work/be needed on certain Linux installations. - It also assumes that you are logging in to the shell via your own account.
 If you login via

-root, the permissions will change and you will need to runchown -R username *(change username to the account owner’s username) to correct the permissions.
+(change username to the account owner’s username) to correct the permissions.
 This can cause problems with WP-Cache, so you will need to reinstall the plugin again. - If you are using translations, please backup

-wp-includes/languagesbefore running the commands above.
+before running the commands above.

 Disclaimer: Make sure you backup your installation.
 I won’t be held responsible if something goes wrong when you follow this guide.